youssefnashat/ClashRoyaleAi/README.md

 ### "Handle is invalid" warning during recording
 - This is non-critical and recording will continue normally

+### Grid overlay not appearing
+- Check that `grid_config.json` exists in the project root
+- Check that `shaded_tiles.json` exists for tile definitions
+- Both files should be auto-created after first interactive grid adjustment

 ### VS Code says imports can't be resolved
 - Restart VS Code after installing packages
 - Check that Python interpreter is set to `./.venv/Scripts/python.exe`